Anas-Awad/EpsilonAI_Final_Churn_prediction/README.md

 so by doing this analysis helps the decision makers to take the right decision that may keeps their client's loyalty, as a final step starting to prepare the data for the modeling phase and lastly choosing the best model for predicting if the new customers will churn or not.
 - using statistical methods to analyse and extracting information from the dataset like (features distributions, centeral tendancy, measure of despersion and many, boxplots and many other statistical techniques finishing with classical machine learning classification models and deploy it to web app for graphical using.
-- tools that i have used are ( Pandas, Numpy, Matplotlib, re, warnings, plotly, seaborn, sklearn, category_encoders,  power bi)
+- tools that i have used are ( Pandas, Numpy, Matplotlib, re, warnings, plotly, seaborn, sklearn, category_encoders, flask, heroku, power bi)

 ## Buisness Understanding
 - There is a big competition between Internet providers.
 If a providers want to increase its revenue they needs more subscriber but keep existing customer is more important than having new ones.
 So, providers want to know which customer should cancel his service.
 If the provider cancel the service, that is called churn.